In this blog, we will keep you updated about our latest research and the current state of affairs.

 C. We would like to thank the Egyptological Research Association Berlin for the funding and preparation of this workshop.

-During the autumn campaign 2016, Dr. Daniel Werning collated the Netherworld Books in the sarcophagus chamber of KV 11.
+During the 2016 autumn campaign, Dr. Daniel Werning collated the Netherworld Books in the sarcophagus chamber of KV 11.
 Meanwhile, Antonio Cantele was respon-sible for the assessment of Chamber Jc.
-Of the so-called "Book of the Heavenly Cow", which was originally depicted here, only fragments are preserved.
+Only fragments are preserved of the so-called "Book of the Heavenly Cow", which was originally depicted here.
 However, a reconstruction can be carried out with the help of publications by previous scholars and visitors to the tomb.

 We started with recording the condition of the sarcopagus chamber (hall J) and measuring the rear part of KV 11.
 A project is planned

-to start in 2017, which focuses on the protection and refurbishment of this tomb to prevent it from further damage.
+to start in 2017, which focuses on the conservation/consolidation of this tomb to prevent it from further damage.

 Kontakt / Contact: